apache/incubator-kie-drools/kie-dmn/README.md

 * function
 * unary test

-4. __Support for unary test invocation__: for completeness and orthogonality, this implementation supports unary test invocation analogously as functions.
+4. __Support for unary test __: for completeness and orthogonality, unary tests are supported as first class citizens in the language.
+They are effectively functions with an implicit single parameter, and can be invoked in the same way as functions are.
 E.g.:

 ```
 {